aaronthorp/meteor-mongo-direct/README.md

 }
 ```

-Should generate results similar to:
+Should generate results on the server console similar to the following:

 ```
 Add: 4e11ddf0f432ff024b7b2d0a